oracle-livelabs/security/accessgovernance-oci-iam/aginstance-cleanup/aginstance-cleanup.md

 Upon completing your labs, we recommend that you perform a cleanup to dispose the Access Governance service instance.
 This lab will guide you to properly destroy the resource.

-*Estimated Lab Time*: 10 minutes
+*Estimated Lab Time*: 5 minutes

 ### Objectives

 In this lab, you will:

- * Destroy the Access Governance service instance
+ * Delete the Access Governance service instance

-### Prerequisites
-This lab assumes you have:

-   * An Oracle Cloud account
-   * You have completed:
-       - Lab: Prepare Setup
-       - Lab: Environment Setup

-## Task 1: Destroy the Access Governance service instance
+## Task 1: Delete the Access Governance service instance

-1. Log in to Oracle Cloud
+1. Log in to Oracle Cloud as the **Default Domain Administrator**

    ![Open OCI console](images/open-oci-console.png)